Once upon a time, we used to get dumb messages from the idiot box. Then the Internet happened!

 Google was also the first ‘mass media’ advertising platform that allowed a ‘free tier’.
 SEO allowed anyone to gain users for free and to get their marketing message out (if they optimized their heading and content well) to users for free.
 AdWords simply turned the ‘paid tier’ on.
 The ‘paid tier’ is simply a premium version of the ‘free tier’ and allows the advertiser to gain non-democratic access to the audience by paying a fee.
 The rest of the message dissemination (Results shown in response to a query) remains the same.

 These two changes have led to the rise of the user as the new advertiser.
-Advertisers and users are no longer distinct groups or segments but are distinct roles played often by the same entity.
+Advertisers and users are no longer distinct groups or segments but are distinct roles often played by the same entity.

 Facebook, with its self-serve advertising, has taken a similar direction.
 Facebook has a ‘free’ tier of putting out a marketing message in the form of Fan Pages or even the ordinary status update.
 Fan Pages blur the lines between individuals and brands competing for the same piece of audience attention.
 However, the ‘paid tier’ allows both individuals and brands to grab attention in a non-democratic fashion by showing up as sponsored stories or advertisements on the sidebar.